open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 ### Customize optimizer supported by Pytorch

 We already support to use all the optimizers implemented by PyTorch, and the only modification is to change the `optimizer` field of config files.
-For example, if you want to use `ADAM`, though the performance will drop a lot, the modification could be as the following.
+For example, if you want to use `ADAM` (note that the performance will drop a lot), the modification could be as the following.

 ```python
 optimizer = dict(type='Adam', lr=0.0003, weight_decay=0.0001)